vishalsharmaudh/housing-ai/README.md

 # 🏠 Housing Price Prediction AI

+## 💡 Focused on solving real-world housing price prediction using machine learning.

 🚀 A machine learning-powered web application that predicts housing prices based on key features like location, income, and housing metrics.

 ---